Reviews and appeals

 The organisation you complained to should have sent you a letter that tells you whether you have a right of review.
 If you have this right, the letter will also tell you which organisation will handle your review.

 It is important that you send your review to the correct organisation – sometimes, this is referred to as the relevant review body.
-If you are unsure, please contact the organisation that dealt with your complaint.
+Your outcome letter from the police service or other organisation who dealt with your original complaint should clearly state who the relevant review body is.

-When the police force or the IOPC receives your review form, they will check whether it is the right organisation to handle your review.
-If not, it will forward your review to the relevant body and inform you that it has done so.
+When we receive your review form, we will check whether we are the right organisation to handle your review.
+If not, we will forward your review to the relevant review body and inform you that we have done so.

 The relevant review body will ask the organisation that you complained about to provide it with any information they have about your complaint and how they dealt with it.